lcccodes/lcccodes/README.md

-Hi, I'm Shannon, an IT and data professional and research assistant
+Hi there!
+I'm Shannon, an IT and data professional and research assistant.
+I'm a versatile analyst, writer and editor with strengths in big-picture and systems-level thinking.

+Lately my focus has turned to cloud computing, but I also have interests in data analysis and theory.
+I've studied a bit of python and completed a course in math for data scientists.

 <h2>Information Technology Projects:</h2>